wbazant/markerAlignmentsPaper/paper.md

 \newpage
-# Not in the paper
+# Not in the paper - old
 I've written these sections but they're not really useful.
 They might be good for talking about the stuff internally.

 \newpage